linode/docs/docs/guides/tools-reference/tools/how-to-use-gping-on-linux/index.md

 published: 2021-10-22
 modified_by:
   name: Nathaniel Stickman
-title: "Install and Use gping on Linux"
+title: "How to Install and Use gping on Linux"
-h1_title: "How to Install and Use gping on Linux"
+title_meta: "Install and Use gping on Linux"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos